phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 | Splunk Add-On for Microsoft Sysmon   | https://splunkbase.splunk.com/app/1914/ |
 | URL Toolbox                          | https://splunkbase.splunk.com/app/2734/ |

-You will not have Splunk Add-on for Tenable	here.
+You will not have Splunk Add-on for Tenable	here since it archived already, but feel free to contact [me](https://t.me/sangpham0311) for it.

 Now you are able to searching the data of BOTSv1 with this SPL Command:
 ```SQL